Harvey Weinstein Charged By Grand Jury With Three Additional Sexual Assault Charges

-In a further development to the widely publicised case of Harvey Weinstein’s repeated sexual misconduct throughout his career, it appears that the former film producer has now been charged with three additional crimes on Monday in New York, all also related to alleged sexual misconduct.
+In a further development to the widely publicized case of Harvey Weinstein’s alleged repeated sexual misconduct throughout his career, it appears that the former film producer has now been charged with three additional crimes on Monday in New York, all related to alleged sexual misconduct.

-As reported by TMZ, Weinstein, who is 66 years old, was called before a U.S. court for the first time back in May due to his arrest which was made in connection with accusations of rape from two women.
+As reported by TMZ, Weinstein, who is 66-years-old, was called before a U.S. court for the first time back in May due to his arrest, which was made in connection with accusations of rape from two women.
 Of these initial charges, Weinstein pleaded not guilty to both.

-However, this Monday, July 2, Manhattan district attorney Cyrus Vance Jr charged Weinstein, who was once one of the most prominent names in all of Hollywood, with yet another count of criminal sexual act in the first degree in relation to what was an alleged forcible sexual act against another woman in 2006, as well as two subsequent offences for predatory sexual assault.
+However, this Monday, July 2, Manhattan district attorney Cyrus Vance Jr. charged Weinstein, who was once one of the most prominent names in all of Hollywood, with yet another count of criminal sexual act in the first degree in relation to what was an alleged forced sexual act against another woman in 2006, as well as two subsequent offenses for predatory sexual assault.

 Where he is being tried, predatory sexual assault carries a minimum sentence of 10 years and a maximum sentence of life imprisonment.